emmprokak/Qt-Citation-Program/README.md

 The icons of the program are all made by Danae Lypiridi.

-For Installation Instructions and Instructions on how to use the app visit https://qt-citation.com/home
+For Installation Instructions and Instructions on how to use the app visit https://qt-citation.com/download & visit https://qt-citation.com/how-to-use respectively